 We confirmed previous findings that the gut microbiota can be used to differentiate healthy individuals from those with colonic lesions.
 Although FIT was better at detecting lesions than a model using only the microbiota, microbiota-based models detected a subset of lesions that were not detected by FIT.
 This suggested that the two methods could complement each other.
 Based on this observation we developed a cross-validated random forest model that combined both FIT and the microbiota to detect colonic lesions.
 The resulting MMT had higher sensitivity than FIT for detecting lesions, especially adenomas.
 MMT was also able to detect the majority of lesions missed by FIT.
 However, the increased sensitivity of MMT was accompanied by a decrease in specificity compared to FIT.
+We anticipate that inclusion of additional host markers to the MMT could further improve its sensitivity.

 By estimating the performance of the tests on the U.S. population, we demonstarted the potential for using FIT and the MMT in series, thereby preserving the advantages of the higher specificity of FIT and the superior sensitivity of MMT.
+Based on our results, one way to approach screening would be to advise colonoscopies to those individuals positive in both MMT and FIT.
+In individuals who tested negative in both MMT and FIT, it could be argued that less frequent testing may be necessary (e.g., stool testing once every 3 years could be assessed versus once a year).
+For those individuals who tested positive in one of the tests but negative in the other, trials could confirm whether continuing with the annual stool testing or offering colonoscopy would yield better patient outcomes (to include both likely benefits of early diagnosis as well as adverse effects of unnecessary testing).
+Randomized control trials would be needed to demonstrate the efficacy of this scheme and to evaluate the appropriate frequency of retesting.

 It was recently shown that when FIT was combined with host-associated DNA biomarkers, the ability to detect adenomas and carcinomas was significantly improved over FIT alone [2].
 The sensitivity of the host-associated DNA screen was 92.3% for cancer and 42.4% for adenomas, which are both slightly lower than what we observed with our MMT.
 Regardless of the relative performance, such results support the assertion that because of the large interpersonal variation in markers for adenomas and carcinomas, it is necessary to employ a panel of biomarkers and to use a model that integrates the biomarkers.
 The accuracy of our model may be further improved by incorporating additional indicators such as the host-associated biomarkers or those targeting specific genes involved in the underlying mechanism of tumorigenesis such as bacterial toxins [15, 16, 18].
 More generally, predictive and diagnostic models for other diseases with a microbial etiology may benefit from a similar approach.
 For example, we recently demonstrated the ability to detect Clostridium difficile infection based on the composition of the microbiota [34].
 Such models are likely to be useful as microbiota sequencing gains traction as a tool for characterizing health.